preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 ### Deployment components
 The simplest physical version of an architectural boundary is a dynamically linked library - e.g. DLL files, JAR files, Unix shared library.

-Deploymeny doesn't involve compilation.
+Deployment doesn't involve compilation.
 Instead, the components are delivered in binary form.
-They are typically bundled in a conveninent form, eg. an archive.
+They are typically bundled in a convenient form, eg. an archive.

-Other than that deployment specific, deployment-level decoupling is the same as the monolith-level of decoupling.
+Other than that deployment-specific, deployment-level decoupling is the same as the monolith-level of decoupling.
 The functions generally all exist in the same address space.
 The strategies for segregating the components and managing their dependencies are the same.

 ### Threads